NovatecConsulting/camunda-voice-control/README.md

 All of these steps will take place within the kitchen.
 For the moment, we assume that there is only one pizza chef.
 And of course there is no computer with a display that the chef can use.
-So we place an Amazon Alexa in his kitchen and use the Skill Generator to create an Alexa Skill based on the above BPMN model.
+So we place an Amazon Alexa in his kitchen and use the Skill-Generator to create an Alexa Skill based on the above BPMN model.

 ## Requirements